 The middle of Bornholm is covered by a large forest called Almindingen.
 This forest is another strong favourite when I want to go for a walk.
 There is something magical about Bornholm, a feeling of depth and life in the underground, and there are places in the forest where it is more evident, so it is a place to go with open senses.
 We have fairy stories told in old times about ‘de Underjordiske’, people living underground in stones and rocks.
 10 years ago a Danish anthropologist got economic funding to write his pHd about these folklore stories, and this made head lines in magazines around the world, that the Danish state funded a troll hunter.

 One of the small hikes I like goes past a small pond, Kohullet, and through Rævegænget, a moist magical green passage between cliffs and tall trees, leading to a beautiful forest lake with the Bornholm name Puggekullekær.
 Here, I love to sit and watch the dragonflies.
 There are so many other places and hikes to choose as well.
-Paradisbakkerne and Bastemosen are some of my favourite walks, too.
-There is a coast path around the whole island, probably around 120 km long.
-We have beautiful small coast towns with coloured traditional houses – some of them very touristy during summer.
+Bastemosen and Paradisbakkerne and Bastemosen are some of my favourite walks, too.
+I usually take the “back way” to Paradisbakkerne (parking at Oksemyrevejen) and walk the yellow path past Gamle Dam (Old Pond)— a beautiful secluded place teaming with natural life.
+Frogs, carps, dragonflies, waterliles, grass snakes.

 © Destination Bornholm